-asked the Minister of Agriculture, Fisheries and Food what are the propects for an early resolution of the problem concerning the export of British lamb to France.
+asked the Minister of Agriculture, Fisheries and Food what is the state of negotiations concerning the export of lamb to France.

 The European Court has affirmed that its judgment of 25 September 1979 was sufficient condemnation of the French Government's import restrictions and said that no interim injunction is required.
 In maintaining their illegal restrictions the French Government are undermining respect for Community law.I am continuing to negotiate for Community arrangements for mutton and lamb acceptable to the United Kingdom.

 Will my right hon.
 Friend accept that that reply will do much to dispel the feeling growing up in sheep farming circles that he has, perhaps, been less belligerent on that point than in the past?

 The situation has a potentially grave effect on the future of our sheep producers.
 It is the first example in the history of the European Community of a Government continuing to violate a decision of the European Court.
 I hope that the French Government will cease to do so in the near future.

 Is not the story of lamb over the past eight months yet further proof that the EEC cannot be reformed from the inside?